LoopPerfect/conduit/README.md

 Lazy High Performance Streams using Coroutine TS

 Conduit is a utility library for building and transforming, ranges and lazy (infinite) iterable sequences.

 Conduit's goals are:
-- expressivity
+- Expressivity
-- composability
+- Composability
-- performance
+- Performance

-and are attained by adopting a monadic interface that leverage zero cost abstractions.
+These are attained by adopting a monadic interface that leverages zero-cost abstractions.

 ## Examples